 4. Check the marketplace launcher and ensure you use the newest version of the product.

-Discord support
+Discord support threads

 4. Add more details in your thread per the chapter “Preparing bug report.”